Gemini Transport and Kenworth deliver efficiency for Love’s Travel Stops

 Bergevin does far more than oversee 800 trucks and 1,200 drivers for Gemini.
 He is tasked with finding the lowest-priced fuel source from a terminal nearest each of the Love’s stores, then dispatching equipment to load and deliver it to a store as efficiently as possible.
 Wholesale fuel pricing, availability and location change by the minute, and in the ultra-price-competitive retail fuel market in which Love’s Travel Stops are leaders, timing is everything for Bergevin.

 So is the reliability of his equipment, which is part of the reason Gemini first began entertaining the idea of partnering with Kenworth about five years ago after a long history with another truck maker.
-The Kenworth T680 day cabs he oversees are spec’ed with the fully integrated PACCAR Powertrain, including the MX-13 Engine, the PACCAR Automated Transmission and the PACCAR 40K Tandem Axle.
+The Kenworth T680 day cabs he oversees are spec’d with the fully integrated PACCAR Powertrain, including the PACCCAR MX-13 Engine, PACCAR 12-speed automated transmission and the PACCAR 40K tandem axle.
 They typically run 24-7 with an average (but highly variable) length of haul of 80 miles.
 Some units will tally 300,000 miles or more in a year.

 “We slip-seat them,” says Bergevin.
 “Our stores never shut down, so our trucks never shut down.
 We’re running around to all the different terminals to save every penny, so we can pass that savings on to our customers.”

-“Saving every penny” is a strategy that applies in detail to every T680 that carries a Love’s logo.
+“Saving every penny” is a strategy that applies in detail to every Kwnworth T680 that carries a Love’s logo.
 Ensuring maximum operational efficiency means carrying maximum payload, literally to the gallon.
-To that end, Bergevin and his team work closely with dealership personnel at MHC-Kenworth in Oklahoma City and with Kenworth engineering to dial in a spec that delivers maximum weight savings.
+To that end, Bergevin and his team work closely with dealership personnel at MHC Kenworth – Oklahoma City and with Kenworth engineering to dial in a spec that delivers maximum weight savings.

 “We’re really weight sensitive because we’re hauling fuel,” he says.
 “Everything we can do to drop weight off the truck and trailer, we do.
 We probably have the lightest equipment in America between the cab and trailers.
 We even know exactly how much the paint on the cab weighs.”